dankovacek/camel_farrier/_sources/guides/data_specification.md

 ## Data Initialization Workflow

-See [Data Population Guide](data_population.md) for step-by-step instructions on extracting and organizing data from the Water Office export.
+For step-by-step instructions on extracting and organizing data from the Water Office export, see the [User Guide](user_guide).

 ---